Reilly-Lab-Yale/variant_effects_mnoon/README.md

     - [ ] modify to put . instead of - in the graphs
     - [ ] fix thresholds
         - [ ] new thresholds (subdivide beyond figs), & break alt & ref into separate columns
+- [ ] Add graph of purifying selection as a function of phylop value, numerically instead of thresholded.

 03:43:07 = chr22 ~1.6% of the genome (job id = 15959386).
 Maximum allocation time for ycga is 2 days = 48 hrs.